The ABCs of JBE

 I share my talents.
 I look for ways to help others.

-I am a contributing citizen that serves my community.
+I am a contributing citizen who serves my community.
 I am a good steward of the environment.

 REPORTING STUDENT ACHIEVEMENT & GROWTH

-- However, in grade 5 the numerical average based on the teacher’s grade book will be posted on the report card even if it is below a 60.
+● However, in grade 5 the numerical average based on the teacher’s grade book will be posted on the report card even if it is

 Progress Reports and Report Cards will be sent home quarterly.